 Differences between Associated Board, Trinity and Victoria College Music Theory Exams

-Differences between Associated Board (ABRSM), Trinity and Victoria College Music Theory exams can easily be understood by comparing the Graded Courses/Checklists found at the front of All-In-One music theory books.
+Differences between Associated Board (ABRSM), Trinity and Victoria College Music Theory exams can easily be understood by comparing the Graded Courses/Checklists found at the front of All-In-One music theory books (click on book and scroll through sample pages).
 Rachel Billings’ books, unlike most other methods, are designed to be worked through by all music theory students – from those taking exams with any of the main examination boards, to those following no graded syllabus who merely wish to gain a proper and in depth knowledge of music theory.
 Easy to compare Checklists and convenient tick boxes ensure students easily keep record of progress according to the examination board they have chosen (students who are not following any examination board may simply work through consecutive pages; Part One followed by Part Two).
 All-In-One is a careful selection of independent, self-contained papers which can be worked through in different orders and students who are perhaps unsure which examination board to follow, can easily change course mid way if they choose, to follow a different route.
 To understand the differences between Associated Board, Trinity and Victoria College music theory exams please see the All-In-One Graded Checklist sample pages, a few of which are displayed on this website (click on the links below), which provide an easy visual comparison between examination boards:

 All-In-One music theory is unique in its approach, reinforcing patterns which apply throughout the grades.
 This means that once a concept is learnt it is learnt once and for all, applying as much in the later grades as the former.
 In this way All-In-One music theory presents a memorable method which is very different to the dry, wordy and repetitive rote learning commonly found in theory books.